BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 ![Structure module](./structural_module.png)<center>**Structure module**</center>

 Peptide chain is formed by aminoacid residues.
-Each aminoacid residue has 3 mandatory pieces - amino group, c-alpha atom and carbonic acid group.
+Each aminoacid residue has 3 mandatory pieces - amino group, C-alpha atom and carbonic acid group.
 These 3 groups form the *backbone* of the protein, which is the most important thing to predict.
 Also, each aminoacid has a radical, which can differ by aminoacid type (there are 20 types of standard aminoacids - 20 standard radical types).

 Given that, there are 3 torsion angles that describe the backbone part of each aminoacid - $\varphi$, $\psi$ and $\omega$.
 The first two angles - $\varphi$ and $\psi$ - can vary in a broad range,